SeldonIO/seldon-core/doc/source/reference/upgrading.md

 | Java             | 0.2 & 0.1     | REST     | yes               | yes                    |   minor difference in request format    |
 | Java             | 0.2 & 0.1     | GRPC     | yes               | yes                    |                                         |

-**NOTE:** Full support of custom metrics and tags with new orchestrator is only available from Python wrapper version 0.19.

 Example of request format difference with Java wrapper deployed with REST API:
 1. Using new orchestrator: